berneskaracay/java-projects/easy-projects/README.md

 - Complete the square sum function so that it squares each number passed into it and then sums the results together.

 - For example, for [1, 2, 2] it should return 9 because 1^2 + 2^2 + 2^2 = 9.

+## small_projects_3

+Find Nearest square number

+Task:

+- Your task is to find the nearest square number, nearest_sq(n), of a positive integer n.